This section contains the following information:

 This feature is specific to an eDirectory installation on Windows.
 Most Windows servers have SNMP configured and running.
 When eDirectory installs, the SNMP services need to be brought down and restarted after the installation.
 With manual installations, the Installer prompts the user on-screen to stop the SNMP services before continuing the installation.
 This prompt can be avoided during automation by setting the key in the[NWI:SNMP] tag:

 Stop service: Set the value to Yes to stop the SNMP services without prompting.
 The status of is displayed on-screen.

 The following is sample text in the response file for stopping SNMP services:

 eDirectory uses SLP services to identify other servers or trees in the subnet during installation or upgrade.
-If SLP services are already installed on your server, and you want to replace them with the version that ships with the current version of the eDirectory (or use your own SLP services), you can set appropriate keys in the [NWI:SLP] tag to uninstall and remove the existing SLP services.
+If SLP services were already installed on your server by eDirectory installation previously, the current version of the eDirectory detects and upgrades SLP to the latest version.
+If no SLP is installed, eDirectory installs the SLP services during silent installation.

 eDirectory Installer provides options for the unattended install of a primary or a secondary server, into a network.
-There are three keys that help the Installer decide whether it is a primary or a secondary server installation.
+There is one key that help the Installer decide whether it is a primary or a secondary server installation.

 For example, the keys for installing a primary server in a new tree would be as follows: